Vatican Airport Transfers: Vatican to Fiumicino and Ciampino Airport

 The budget friendly option is to take the bus from Fiumicino Airport to the Vatican.
 A number of market leading companies sell one way tickets from about €5 to a return pass at about 8€.

 The bus from Vatican to Fiumicino airport can take over an hour sometimes depending on the traffic.

 Look for buses that offer a drop off near the Vatican, such as those that stop at Piazza Cavour for the most convenient options.

 Options range from private cars and minibuses, or a seat on a shared coach.
-The benefit here is the option to be dropped off at the nearest chain hotel or tourist lodging closest to you, but you may also find that you are sitting for ages in traffic as you drop other tourists off at their hotels.
+The benefit here is the option to be dropped off at the hotel near the Vatican City or tourist lodging closest to you, but you may also find that you are sitting for ages in traffic as you drop other tourists off at their hotels.